-Phonemic Awareness professional development was offered Fall 2018.
+Initial Phonemic Awareness professional development was offered Fall 2018, with additional staff training Fall 2019.
 SST 16 Literacy Consultants collected evaluation survey data that showed an increase in teacher knowledge of phonemic awareness.
+Phonics professional development will be offered in Spring 2020.
 Teacher-Based Teams will report self-reflection data to the Building Leadership Team.
-These self-reflections will ask teachers to report their level of knowledge of phonemic awareness, their implementation of the strategies, and student achievement as a result of the use of the strategies.
+These self-reflections will ask teachers to report their level of knowledge of phonemic awareness and phonics, their implementation of the strategies, and student achievement as a result of the use of the strategies.
 The ongoing collection of the TBT data will occur between Fall 2018 and Spring 2020.